-The December 2016 app change gives you two options regarding your location services: track or not be tracked.
+The December 2016 app change gives you two options regarding Uber location services: track or not be tracked.
 Technically known as Allow Location Access: Never or Always.
 Most apps give you three options.
 The Never or Always and the third, While Using.
 This While Using option makes the most sense for most apps.
-Those nifty geo filters in Snap Chat letting others know you’re in Bondi vs Clovelly come in handy with “while using”.
+Those nifty geo-filters in Snapchat letting others know you’re in Bondi vs Clovelly come in handy with “while using”.
 Checking in at your favourite restaurant or cafe while on Facebook comes in handy via “while using” option.
 While Find My Phone makes absolute sense as Always on in case you lose your phone.

 - When you are interacting with the Uber app and the app is foregrounded and visible.

-– When you’re on a trip: from the time you request a trip until when the trip is ended or cancelled by the driver, even if the Uber app is running in the background and not visible to you.
+- On a trip: from the time you request a trip until when the trip is ended or canceled by the driver, even if the Uber app is running in the background and not visible to you.

 - Up to five minutes after the driver ends a trip, even if the Uber app is in the background.”

 If Uber wants us to “Always” be on, they should be upfront and completely transparent with what they’re using the data they are collecting for.
 In January 2016, the company settled with New York Attorney General over their “God View” tracking program and paid a $20,000 (USD) fine.
 The “God View” program used personal information to identify riders using the program.
 After this fine, Uber agreed to adopt more rigorous privacy and security practices.